 Panama offers more than just that renowned Panama Canal.
 Panama is the bridge that connects North America with South America.
 It is safe to say that Panama is a melting pot of everything Latin.
 With the Caribbean Sea to the North and the Pacific Ocean to the South, its economic significance is indomitable.

-There is a little gem called Coronado near Panama City, and this has been growing exponentially in the last couple of years.
+A little gem called Coronado, about 2 hours west of Panama City has been growing exponentially over the last couple of years.
 Part of what used to be known as “Finca la Yeguala”, Coronado was officially founded by Robert Eisenman.
-Formerly a small fishing village that turned into the summer getaway of the Panamanian well-heeled society, it is now a haven for expats and retirees.
+Formerly a small fishing village that turned into the summer getaway of the well-heeled Panamanian society, it is now a haven for expats and retirees.

 The appeal of Coronado is for the retirees who prefer to live an active lifestyle but wants to enjoy what Nature has to offer at the same time.
 With the new airport already operating and the Pan American Highway already in place, Coronado is ideal.

 The Pensionado Program